 It’s time for our next 14-day moving average determinations for SARS-CoV-2 for the United States and my thoughts on vaccines, SARS-CoV-2 therapeutic agents and mutant viruses.
 We use the WORLDOMETERS aggregators data set to make any projections since it includes data from the Department of Veterans Affairs, the U.S. Military, federal prisons and the Navajo Nation.

-On 5/06/22, the United States had 77,116 documented new infections.
-There were also 291 deaths.
-In the United States the number of hospitalized patients had been decreasing in many areas.
-Now there are 1,724 patients who are seriously or critically ill; that number was 1,512 two weeks ago.
-The number of critically ill patients has increased by 212 in the last 14 days, while at least 6,232 new deaths occurred (a decrease of 19 deaths per day from the previous 14 days).
-The number of critically ill patients has increased for the first time in nineteen 14-day periods.
-Patients are still dying each day (average 445/day).
-Omicron BA.2 variants causing infections should continue to increase and critically ill patients may continue to increase.
-Deaths usually lag two to four weeks behind exponential increase in infections so we will have to see how lethal BA.2.12.1 infections are in a month.
-Infections with a BA.1, and BA.2 will not prevent infections with BA.2.12.1.
-There have already been reports out of Israel of patients infected with BA.1 being later reinfected with BA.2.
+On 9/23/22, the United States had 33,238 documented new infections.
+There were also 259 deaths.
+Twenty-six states did not report their infections, and 30 states didn’t report their deaths.
+In the United States the number of hospitalized patients has decreased slightly in many areas and was 30,273 on September 24, a decrease of 6,417 hospitalizations compared to the previous 14 days.
+On 9/14/22 there are 3,176 patients who are seriously or critically ill; that number was 3,829 two weeks ago.
+The number of critically ill patients has decreased by 653 in the last 14 days, while at least 5,228 new deaths occurred.
+The number of critically ill patients has decreased for the fourth time in twenty-eight 14-day periods.
+Patients are still dying each day (average 375/day).
+Omicron BA.4, BA.4.6 and BA.5 variants are still causing infections.
+Past infections with a BA.1 or BA.2 variant will not prevent infections with BA.4, BA.4.6 or BA.5.
+Evusheld may not prevent BA.4.6 infections.

 FDA-Approved Oral Drug Treatments for SARS-CoV-2